EE109 – Fall 2022: Introduction to Embedded Systems

 - Question 2:

-- Get two probes from the scope's storage compartment.
-Note that the probes probably have colored bands on them, either yellow or green.
-These are there so you can easily see which probe is associated with each signal trace on the screen.
+- Get a second probe from the scope's storage compartment.
 Attach the probe with the yellow band to channel 1, and the one with the green band to channel 2.

 - Turn on channel 2 by pressing the button with the big "2" on it above the position knob for channel 2.
 This should put a green signal trace somewhere on the screen.